Place Value Games and Activities

 Mystery Number Game

-This is a game that can be played with the whole class or with a small group.
+This game can be played with the whole class or with a small group.
 You can even play it in the hallway while waiting for lunch or specials to start.
 Think of a number along with a few clues that will help students solve the mystery.
 Here’s an example:

 • I am a 2-digit number.